freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Crash reporting` checkbox has been added to :menuselection:`System --> General`.

+* An :guilabel:`Export encrypted pools geli keys` option has been added to
+  :menuselection:`System --> General --> Save Config`.

 * The :guilabel:`Periodic Notification User` field has been removed in :menuselection:`System --> Advanced`.